Proudly Fighting

 Speaking anonymously in a peer review process, his adversaries had this to say about him: “Mr. Bastress excellently represents his clients’ interests . . . .
 I have witnessed him pursue a pragmatic approach to resolving claims–always with the goal of meeting his clients’ objectives and often pressing financial needs.
 I’m sure all reviewers would agree that Mr. Bastress embodies a client-first case approach, in contrast to the me-first attitude exhibited by some plaintiffs’ attorneys. . . . .
 His knowledge of the law and composed manner during trial and oral argument confirm his status as a great attorney here in Charleston, WV.”

 In 2014, the State Journal named Mr. Bastress to the prestigious “Generation Next” list of 40 top young professionals in West Virginia under the age of 40 for his work achievements and community service.
 Prior to that in 2010, he received an award for public service from the U.S. Attorney for the Southern District of West Virginia for his pro bono work on behalf of a stalking victim.
 Previously, he served as an attorney mentor for the West Virginia Board of Law Examiners and an officer of the Kanawha County Bar Association.
 Mr. Bastress has given continuing legal education seminars to the American Bar Association, West Virginia Association for Justice and the West Virginia Employment Lawyers’ Association.
-He has been on the Friends of Clay Center Board and on reunion committees for his undergraduate and law school alma maters.
-He also volunteers his time coaching his son’s many basketball and baseball teams.
-In 2017, Mr. Bastress was elected to a 3-year term on the West Virginia State Bar Board of Governors.
-Mr. Bastress currently serves as a State Delegate to the American Association of Justice and as a Board Member for the West Virginia Association of Justice.
+Between 2017-2020, Mr. Bastress served on the West Virginia State Bar Board of Governors.
+Mr. Bastress previously served as a State Delegate to the American Association of Justice and currently serves as a Board Member for the West Virginia Association of Justice.

 **The results in a legal case depend on a variety of factors, many of which are unique to each case.
 Prior results by this firm or any other do not guarantee future results.
 Case results presented here are illustrations of the type of work done by DiPiero Simmons McGinley & Bastress, PLLC, and not a guarantee that any prospective case will yield any particular amount.